salyh/elasticsearch-security-plugin/README.md

 # News/Status
 This plugin is no longer maintained, if you're looking for security for elasticsearch i recommend

-* [Search Guard](https://github.com/floragunncom/search-guard) - Free (and open source) plugin from [floragunn GmbH](https://floragunn.com/searchguard/), supports Elasticsearch 2 as well as Elasticsearch 5
+* [Search Guard](https://github.com/floragunncom/search-guard) - Free (and open source) plugin from [floragunn GmbH](https://floragunn.com/searchguard/), supports Elasticsearch 5 as well as Elasticsearch 6
-* [Shield/X-Pack Security](https://www.elastic.co/products/shield) - Commercial plugin from elastic

 ## elasticsearch-security-plugin (Unmaintained)
 ### This plugin is to be considered as insecure, do not use it because its unmaintained